 Choose accessories to feel ready for the evening or a special event.

 But if you like accessories, but all means pack them.
 They are lightweight and take up very little room AND make you feel just fabulous.

-Pack Light – Travel Chic with KIDS: Be prepared for weather
+Pack Light -Travel Chic with KIDS: Consider the Weather.

 You can get an average monthly temperatures and rainfall averages at World Weather Online.
 Then, as the trip gets closer look for the 10 day forecast.
-Don’t guess about the weather and be prepared.
+Don’t guess about the weather so you can be prepared.

 Layers work the best.
-Plan on wearing everything at the coldest temp and them peel as it warms up.
+Plan on wearing everything at the coldest temp and them peel some off as it warms up.
 This is especially important if you are visiting cities with really different weather – like a coastal town and a mountain visit in the same trip.
 On the warmest day you only wear the lightest items of clothing.

 Umbrella vs Rain jacket

 People have strong opinions on this topic, isn’t that interesting?
 If you are in a crowded city, I highly recommend ditching the umbrella.
 Using one I’ve had to try really hard to not bump into other people and it made getting around town harder than necessary.
 While in cities and towns I leave the umbrella at home.

 Cheap ponchos are a GREAT thing to carry.
 They are lightweight, cheap and disposable.
 I carry them – even if I have a rain jacket because I can toss it on OVER a backpack or camera and keep that stuff dry, too.
 Bring several so you can ditch them when they tear or are too wet to be easily carries.
 I realize this isn’t ‘green’ but it is easy.
 Be extra ‘green’ at home to feel better about choosing easy over ‘green’ when you travel.